martincipriano/hintr/readme.txt

 = 1.1.4 =
 * Added: Add a suggestion count to improve performance and prevent showing too many suggestions.
+* Added: Added a script to prevent access to the main plugin file.
 * Updated: assets/js/hintr.js to replace the use of hashed post.
 Instead check when the local storage was last updated before updating the local storage.
-* Updated: Updated slimselect.js to use the uinminified version
+* Updated: Updated slimselect.js to use the uinminified version.
-* Deleted: Remove load_plugin_textdomain() since it is not being used since WordPress 4.6
+* Deleted: Remove load_plugin_textdomain() since it is not being used since WordPress 4.6.

 == Upgrade Notice ==